quarkslab/irma/README.md

 #### 3. Configure you installation

-Modify settings in `group_vars/*` especially the `default_ssh_keys:` section, you’ll need to add private keys from user for passwordless connection to the default irma server user. *Be carreful, you’ll need to change all passwords from this configuration files (`password` variables for most of them).*
+Modify settings in `group_vars/*` especially the `default_ssh_keys:` section, you’ll need to add private keys from user for password-less connection to the default irma server user. *Be careful, you’ll need to change all passwords from this configuration files (`password` variables for most of them).*

 You’ll need to custom the `hosts` file and adapt it with you own server infrastructure.
 There is three sections, one for each server role (frontend, brain, probe).
-If you want to have all your

 #### 4. Install Ansible dependencies

-Dependencies are availabe via [Ansible Galaxy](https://galaxy.ansible.com/) repository.
+Dependencies are available via [Ansible Galaxy](https://galaxy.ansible.com/) repository.
 Installation has been made easy using:

 ```
-$ ansible-galaxy install -r galaxy.yml -p ./roles # --force if you’ve already
+$ ansible-galaxy install -r galaxy.yml -p ./roles # --force if you’ve already installed it
-                                                  # install it
 ```